astikanand/astikanand.github.io/techblogs/algorithms/3_sorting_algorithms.md

 ---
-permalink: /techblogs/algorithms/searching-sorting-algorithms
+permalink: /techblogs/algorithms/sorting-algorithms
-topic: searching-sorting-algorithms
+topic: sorting-algorithms
 ---

-# Searching and Sorting Algorithms
+# Sorting Algorithms

-###### Why Searching Algorithms ?

-Many of the computer science problems require us to search through the data to find certian things or pattern.
-These are the scenarios when we need the Searching Algorithms.

-> **Various Searching Algorithms:**

-- Linear Search
-- Binary Search
-- Ternary Search
-- Jump Search

 ###### Why Sorting Algorithms ?

 Many a times a computer science problems need data to be present in certain sorted order.
 These are the scenarios when we need the Sorting Algorithms.

-> **Various Sorting Algorithms:**
+> **Famous Sorting Algorithms:**

 - ##### Comparison Sorts: